Advice for Dance and Drama Award institutions for the 2018 to 2019 academic year.

 - they have been granted refugee status by the UK government, or are the spouse or civil partner or child of someone with refugee status, or have been granted Humanitarian Protection, or have EU Temporary Protection

-DaDA living costs support is only available to students who are ordinarily resident in England, Scotland, Wales and Northern Ireland, in other words they are a permanent resident in the UK.
-Students from EU countries are not eligible to receive living cost support.
+DaDA living costs support is only available to students who are ordinarily resident in England, Scotland, Wales or Northern Ireland, in other words they are a permanent resident in the UK.
+Students from EU countries are not eligible to receive living costs support, only tuition fee support.

 Allocations to institutions

-The intention of DaDA funding is to contribute towards the costs of training.
+DaDA funding is intended to contribute towards the costs of training.
 It is not intended to cover all costs of the training in full.

 Institutions should manage DaDA funding at their own discretion but in accordance with the criteria explained in this guide.
 This includes deciding whether they wish to allocate all the funding, or hold a small contingency fund to respond to issues later in the year.